amitkedia007/Financial-Fraud-Detection-Using-LLMs/README.md

 # Financial Fraud Detection Using AI

+Get Deeper Understanding from motivation to data collection to model training to final results you can checkout the project blogs here: https://www.amitkedia.com/project/67ce1a818013ee818192b171
 ## Project Overview

 **Introduction:** This project utilizes machine learning, deep learning, and Large Language Models (LLMs) to detect financial fraud.
 It's based on a comprehensive dataset derived from financial filings to the U.S. Securities and Exchange Commission (SEC), aiming to compare and enhance AI models in identifying fraudulent financial activities.
-(For more information checkout the [pdf](https://github.com/amitkedia007/Financial-Fraud-Detection-Using-LLMs/blob/main/Detailed_Report_on_financial_fraud_detection.pdf) in the repo)

 **Objective:** The goal is to foster a collaborative platform where data scientists and researchers can develop, test, and improve AI models for detecting financial fraud.